ablotekar/sagdeev_pseudopotential_anlysis_ESW_plasma/README.md

 Matlab pakages to do the sagdeev psudoptential analysis of the plasma models

-<mark> The project just started.
-So, I will be modifying the codes heavily in the future (very slowly :) ).
+<mark> Recently I started uploding files in the project.
+I will be modifying the codes heavily in the future (very slowly :) ).
 Keep looking for the updates.
 If you have any suggestions feel free to contact.
 </mark>

 E-mail: [ablotekar@gmail.com](mailto:ablotekar@gmail.com)